Exabyte-io/documentation/docs/data-in-objectstorage/actions/copy-path.md

 ## Animation

 In the following animation, we demonstrate how to copy the path of a file to the clipboard.
-We then paste it in the [Web Terminal](../../remote-connection/web-terminal.md) with the help of the [Guacamole sidebar](../../remote-connection/actions/sidebar.md).
+We then paste it in the [Web Terminal](../../remote-connection/web-terminal.md) with the help of the [Remote-connection Sidebar](../../remote-connection/actions/sidebar.md).

 <img data-gifffer="/images/copy-path.gif">